A REMINDER TO STUDENTS & PARENTS:

 RICHMOND ACADEMY SCHOLASTIC AWARDS

-Two types of Scholastic Awards are presented to students:
+Two types of Scholastic Awards are presented to students in grades 9 to 12:

 High Distinction is awarded to students who have averages of 90% or higher.